crossplane/crossplane/docs/quick-start.md

 ```

 That's all there is to static provisioning with Crossplane!
 We've created a
-`CloudsqlInstance` as cluster scoped infrastructure, then claimed it as a
+`CloudSQLInstance` as cluster scoped infrastructure, then claimed it as a
 `MySQLInstance`.
 You can use `kubectl describe` to view the detailed
 configuration and status of your `CloudSqlInstance`.